 5.6.3 Equivalent service hours (ESH)

-are the estimated hours the unit will run based on history.
+The estimated hours the unit will run based on history.

 Equivalent Hourly Maintenance Cost $Hour=

-Cyclic Starting Factor*Number of Starts+ Total Operating Hours
+Cyclic Starting Factor*Number of Starts+ Total Operating Hours at any load level

-+ (Cyclic Peaking Factor*Number of Hours above Base load)
++ (Cyclic Peaking Factor*Number of Hours above Base load temperature limit)

 Where:

 A =Cyclic starting factor (A = 5.0 for aircraft - type CT's; A = 10.0 for industrial - type CT's)

+For example, the incremental maintenance charged to one start on an industrial - type CT is equivalent to the incremental maintenance attributable to ten hours of base load operation.

+B = Cyclic peaking factor (B = 3.0 for all CT's)

+This means that the additional incremental maintenance charged to the incremental energy between base and peak loads is equivalent to the incremental maintenance attributable to three hours of base load operation.

 For example, the incremental maintenance charged to one start on an industrial - type CT is equivalent to the incremental maintenance attributable to ten hours of base load operation.

 Note: